 The Association's toll revenues are reported net of discounts.
-Such discounts totaled \$53,562 and \$56,689 in 2019 and 2018, respectively.
+Such discounts totaled \$53,562 in 2019.
+Effective in 2020, the Association no longer offers volume discounts.

-Q. Reclassification and Reallocations
+Q. Reallocations

-The Association's 2018 interest in its License Agreement with SCDOT has been reclassified to capital assets to conform to the 2019 presentation.
-Accordingly, the components of the Association's 2018 net position (deficit) have been reallocated.
-See Note 1, item I above for detailed information regarding the capital asset reclassification and Note 11 for detailed information regarding the reallocation of 2018 net position (deficit).
+The Association's 2019 components of net position (deficit) have been reallocated to conform to the 2020 allocation.
+See Note 11 for detailed information regarding the reallocation of 2019 net position (deficit).